warpme/LibreELEC.tv/RULES.md

 ## Pull Requests

-Merging can only be done so after the pull request has been reviewed and signed off by the submitter and a team member
+Merging can only be done after the pull request has been reviewed and signed off by the submitter and a team member

 ## Fixes